LuisBuruato/LuisBuruato/README.md

 ## Hi there 👋

 I am Luis from Mexico
-- 🔭 I’m currently working at YCS
+- 🔭 I’m currently working at AVASO TECHNOLOGIES
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data Engineering
 - 👯 I’m looking to collaborate on data analytics
 - 🤔 I’m looking for help with IT
 - 💬 Ask me about about Big Data